 With so much going on in the news lately, more of us than ever before want to get the real story on what’s happening in our cities, while ensuring we stay safe.
 News apps are great, but when it comes to staying safe and informed, we need something more immediate.
 Step up Citizen, an app that’s designed to provide you with real-time safety alerts and instant access to verified 911 information, keeping you and your loved ones situationally aware and safe.
-With over 234,000 downloads since May 25, 2020, Citizen’s popularity is growing, with many people using it to check police presence and ensure safety at the June 2020 protests.
+With more than 234,000 downloads since May 25, 2020, and over 7 million users, Citizen’s popularity is growing, with many people using it to check police presence and ensure safety at protests and demonstrations in their city.

-You might be wondering about what exactly the Citizen app can do and how to use it.
-In our guide, we take a look at some of the app’s most useful features, and how to get started.
+If you’ve found yourself wondering, “What is the Citizen app?” or are curious about what it can do and how to use it, read through our guide as we take a look at some of the app’s most useful features and show you how to get started.